jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 ```
 git push upstream v0.4.4
 ```
 8. Congrats!
 Github will now automatically begin building the package directly from the commit using a "Publish (etc.)" workflow (you can watch it in our [Actions here](https://github.com/jonescompneurolab/hnn-core/actions)).
-Once Github has built the package file, it will automatically publish that package to both Pypi and TestPypi.
+Once Github has built the package file, it will automatically publish that package to both PyPI and TestPyPI.
     - The workflow code that Github uses to build and publish the packages is [located here](https://github.com/jonescompneurolab/hnn-core/blob/master/.github/workflows/publish-packages-on-tag.yml).
-    - Note that if you ever change the filename of the workflow, you **must** go to TestPypi and Pypi and add a new "Publisher" to the `hnn-core` project.
+    - Note that if you ever change the filename of the workflow, you **must** go to TestPyPI and PyPI and add a new "Publisher" to the `hnn-core` project.
 The new "Publisher" must use the new filename, in addition to other metadata.
-You can see the Pypi and TestPypi-specific [instructions here](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#configuring-trusted-publishing).
+You can see the PyPI and TestPyPI-specific [instructions here](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#configuring-trusted-publishing).
 Note that to add a new "Publisher" to the `hnn-core` project in the first place, you must have the necessary permissions.
 Ask Austin or Dylan if you need to upgrade your permissions.
     - Note that the publishing workflow uses the version exactly from `hnn_core/__init__.py`, NOT from the git tag itself.
 This is why it is important to double check that your tag numbers are consistent.
 It will not detect if there is a tag version mismatch.
-9. Assuming nothing went wrong with the Github Actions "Publish (etc.)" workflow, your new version should now be live on both [Pypi](https://pypi.org/project/hnn-core/#history) and [TestPypi](https://test.pypi.org/project/hnn-core/#history).
+9. Assuming nothing went wrong with the Github Actions "Publish (etc.)" workflow, your new version should now be live on both [PyPI](https://pypi.org/project/hnn-core/#history) and [TestPyPI](https://test.pypi.org/project/hnn-core/#history).
 10. *Important*: Make sure to go back to <https://github.com/jonescompneurolab/hnn-core/settings/> and reverse the Environment changes you made before.
 Specifically, again go to "Environments", click the `pypi` environment, and in the "Deployment branches and tags" section, click the dropdown which currently says "No restriction" and change it back to "Protected branches only".

 ## 7. Post-publishing tests

 1. Create yet another fresh Python environment.
 2. Move somewhere outside of your `hnn-core` code repository, such as to your `~/Desktop`.
 We want to test that our new package installs and works correctly without relying on any code on your hard drive.
-3. Wait 10 minutes for Pypi's stores to start distributing your new release (go grab a coffee).
+3. Wait 10 minutes for PyPI's stores to start distributing your new release (go grab a coffee).
 It may be ready instantly, or not.
 Maybe ponder how you can improve this package release process...
-4. Install the basic version of `hnn-core` from Pypi with:
+4. Install the basic version of `hnn-core` from PyPI with:
 ```
 pip install hnn-core
 ```